Buying Baseball Foul Poles – Get This Right!

 Foul Pole Wings

 We include wing panels that are size-appropriate to each pole height.
-Our standard line includes these zinc coated and powder coated corresponding color bolt-on wings made from a perforated steel mesh designed to let maximum wind pass through.
-Our pro foul pole sets include a heavier 11 gauge zinc coated and powder coated hi-viz color perforated steel that also allows as much wind to pass through as possible.
+Our standard line includes zinc-coated and powder-coated, color-matched bolt-on wings made from perforated steel mesh, designed to let maximum wind through.
+Our pro foul pole sets include a heavier 11-gauge zinc-coated, powder-coated, hi-viz-color perforated steel that also allows as much wind to pass through as possible.

 In-Ground Or Above Ground